mrjmc99/agfaeiserverutils/README.md

    - Automates creation and verification of Xero tickets, checks server status, restarts or disables servers, and integrates with ServiceNow for incident creation.

 All scripts share some **common** functionalities:
-- Reading from an `.ini` config file for environment-specific settings.
+- Reading from an `.env` file for environment-specific settings.
 - Sending email notifications.
 - Creating incidents or requests in ServiceNow.
 - Logging activities to a log file for troubleshooting.